Why Registering a Used Boat Is Different

 Check for Liens and Encumbrances

-A lien is a legal claim on the boat by a creditor, usually from an unpaid loan.
-If you purchase a boat with an existing lien, the creditor may have the right to repossess the vessel regardless of your purchase.
-Contact your state's titling agency to run a lien check before buying.
-For more details, see our boat lien check guide.
+A lien is a legal claim on the boat by a creditor — usually from an unpaid boat loan, marina storage fees, or mechanic's work.
+If you buy a boat with an existing lien, the creditor retains the right to repossess the vessel regardless of your purchase.
+You would lose both the boat and your money.

 Verify the Seller's Identity and Ownership

 Confirm that the person selling the boat is the actual owner listed on the title.
-Request to see their photo identification and compare the name to the title document.
-If the seller is not the titled owner, ask for documentation such as a power of attorney or court order authorizing the sale.
+Request to see their government-issued photo ID and compare the name, address, and signature to the title document.

 Required Documents for Used Boat Registration

-When registering a used boat, you will typically need the following documents: the signed title from the previous owner (with the buyer and seller sections completed), a bill of sale stating the purchase price, date of sale, and vessel details, the hull identification number (HIN), a completed registration/title application from your state, your valid photo identification, and proof of sales tax payment or tax exemption documentation.
+Essential documents (all states): Signed title from the previous owner (with buyer/seller sections completed) or USCG documentation, a bill of sale with purchase price, date, and vessel details, the hull identification number (HIN), completed state registration/title application, valid photo identification, and proof of sales tax payment or tax exemption documentation.

 The Title Transfer Process